 That said, I believe that our first responders need to be far better paid than the income they receive.
 I would like to see them earning far higher income.
 Think about it, what corporate executives, movie stars, or other high paid celebrities put their lives on the line and save lives every day at work?
 What would those people expect to be paid if they were putting themselves in harm’s way and saving lives daily?
 Food for thought.
 They definitely need to be paid better and have good benefits.
 That’s why being grateful for first responders is the very least any of us can do.

 How to Help First Responders?

 Now that I’ve shared a little more info about our first responders, how can we help them?
 Gratitude goes a long way, but what can we do to help our first responders?
 A major way to help is to obey the traffic laws regarding emergency vehicles.
 I live in a large city with mega rush hour traffic and interstate and highway gridlock situations.
 I am constantly amazed at how disrespectful motorists are of emergency vehicles.
 Motorists often fail to move so the emergency vehicles can get through because they don’t want to lose their place in traffic!
 Really?
-Little do those motorists realize that some day they or their loved ones may need fast emergency help.
+Little do those motorists realize that someday they or their loved ones may need fast emergency help.
 They would want motorists to get out of the way so those emergency vehicles could get there safely and quickly.
 Look at it this way, the emergency vehicles are on their way to help someone’s loved ones.
-Our job and our way of helping is to move out of the way as quickly and as safely as we can, so they can easily pass our vehicles and reach someone’s loved one sooner.
+Our job and our way of helping are to move out of the way as quickly and as safely as we can, so they can easily pass our vehicles and reach someone’s loved one sooner.